 In this post, we will go into the details of places to stay, eat, drink and ski during your trip to Europe’s highest ski resort.
 You will also learn about all the best activities available to make your trip truly memorable.

-THE RESORT AND MOUNTAINS
+VAL THORENS SKI RESORT AND THE MOUNTAINS

 Due to Val Thoren’s high altitude at 2,300m, it is very snow-sure, and when you combine unrivalled conditions with access to 600km of pisted slopes, you are in for a superb skiing holiday.
 Another advantage of the resort’s high altitude is that its winter season is one of the longest in Europe, starting from the end of November and continuing into early May allowing you to enjoy excellent spring conditions.